comicrelief/engineering-handbook/code-delivery/pipelines.md

 # Pipelines
 ***
-Once code from our pipelines is merged into a master branch, it will then flow threw it's pipeline until it hits production.
+Once code from our pipelines is merged into a master branch, it will then flow through it's pipeline until it hits production.

 All of our pipelines are within Concourse CI.
 All pipelines are managed within individual bootstraps for each project.